ajugeorge97/Dicomvieweqt/README.md

 # Dicom Viewer using QT

-This is a small attempt to develop a Dicom Application Using QT and Python
+This is a small attempt to develop a Dicom Application Using QT and Python and VTK.

 ## Required Libraries